Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

-Here is some borax information which will help you decide whether to use this eco-friendly cleaner.
+I hope that this page of borax information which will help you decide to use this eco-friendly cleaner.

 Borax is a wonderful, powerful cleaning agent to add to your arsenal of green and eco-friendly home cleaning products.
 It was a trusted cleaning product back in Victorian times - it was probably a familiar to most of our great great grandmothers.

-While borax is safe if used correctly, be sure to read the safety advice below.
+While borax is generally regarded as safe if used correctly, be sure to read the safety advice below.

 Borax is a natural product in that it can be mined.
 Death Valley in the US has natural deposits of Borax.
 It can also be synthesised for industrial needs.